All You Need to Know About Gallbladder Stones

 • Maintenance of a healthy weight: Being overweight or obese increases the risk of gallstones.
 Aim for a healthy weight by increasing your physical activity and reducing your calorie count.

-If you are experiencing the pain from gallbladder stones, consult your doctor regarding your options of treatment, which is either surgically removing the gallbladder or dissolving gallstones through medication.
+If you are experiencing pain due to gallbladder stones, consult your doctor regarding your options of treatment, surgically removing the gallbladder or dissolving gallstones through medication.